Congressional GOP breaking with Trump over DACA

 "Taking legal protections away from 800,000 young people raised in this country is absolutely counter to what we stand for as a nation," said Sen. Bernie Sanders, I-Vt.

-And Democratic Rep. Joaquin Castro asked on Twitter: "How does a five year old decide to break the law?"
+And Democratic Rep. Joaquin Castro of Texas asked on Twitter: "How does a five year old decide to break the law?"